tetrapharmakon/species/_lectures/4-computations.md

 where $\varphi(-)$ is the Euler function, and the inner sum is extended over all divisors of $n$.

-As fascinating as it certainly looks, the accent of this exposition is however not on the bare combinatorics, but on the category theory!
-So let's not delve into the details of how the former identities have been derived.
+As fascinating as it certainly looks, this exposition's accent is not on the bare combinatorics, but instead on the category theory!
+So let us not delve into the details of how the former identities have been derived.

-Let's instead review one motivating example of a combinatorial identity *derived* from a couple black boxes, but whose combinatorial interpretation is elucidated by the language of combinatorial species.
+Instead, let us review one motivating example of a combinatorial identity *derived* from a couple of black boxes but whose combinatorial interpretation is elucidated by the language of combinatorial species.

 **Theorem.** Let $a = \sum_{k\ge 1} \frac{a_k}{k}$, $a_0 = \sum_{k\ge 1} \frac{a_{2k}}{2k}$ and $a_1 = \sum_{k\ge 0} \frac{a_{2k+1}}{2k+1}$ be three formal power series in the ring $\mathbb{Q}\llbracket a_1, a_2, a_3,\dots\rrbracket$.
 Then,